Bibster69/ProjektZaliczeniowy/ProjektZaliczeniowyBartłomiejDaniluk/Zapytania.txt

 SELECT Ulica FROM adres WHERE kod_pocztowy > 20100 ORDER BY Ulica;

-SELECT Lokalizacja FROM garaż ORDER BY Miejsca;
+SELECT Lokalizacja FROM garaż WHERE Miejsca > 2 ORDER BY Miejsca;

 SELECT Imie, Nazwisko FROM klient WHERE email LIKE '%gmail%' ORDER BY Imie;